 Greta has lots she wants to tell us.
 You can see it in her eyes.
 And that’s the key, as […]Read More >

 Dominic is a funny, cheeky and most importantly inspirational 8 year old who just so happens to have quadraplegic cerebral […]Read More >

 Charlie is aged two from Lincoln.
 Please help us raise funds for Tree of Hope to help Charlie’s treatment and […]Read More >

 Hello, Thomas from Bournemouth has Spastic diplegia cerebral Palsy.
 He was born 12 weeks premature.
 He was tiny – 2lb […]Read More >

 More About Us

 Our mission is to transform the lives of sick children and empower families.

-Tree of Hope offers hope to the families of sick and disabled children in the UK who need specialist medical surgery, treatment, therapy and equipment in order to free them from suffering, giving a better quality to their young lives.
+Tree of Hope offers hope to the families of sick and disabled children in the United Kingdom and Ireland who need specialist medical surgery, treatment, therapy and equipment in order to free them from suffering, giving a better quality to their young lives.

-With the guidance and approval of the medical practitioners in our health care services, Tree of Hope will fund grants for medical treatment and therapy within the private sector of medicine in the UK.
+With the guidance and approval of the medical practitioners in our health care services, Tree of Hope will fund grants for medical treatment and therapy within the private sector of medicine in the United Kingdom and Ireland.
 We will also fund surgery and treatment by medical specialists abroad, where the specific knowledge and facilities are available, in order to treat children as quickly as possible.